John Zoccoli, MPS

 Artist Biography

 My artwork expresses the parts of me that I find difficult to articulate in any other way.
-Discovering this talent has not only provided me with an outlet to express myself, it has given me an identity.
-The gift of my innate talent in art is a blessing, and I have worked hard to develop my natural ability into a skill, one that I am proud of.
+Discovering this talent has not only provided me with an outlet to express myself, art gave me an identity.
+My ability is a blessing, and I have worked hard to develop my natural talent into a skill, one that I am proud of.
 My art has opened many doors for me, metaphorically, and actually.
-Art has allowed me a safe space to deal with the various traumas I have endured and allowed me to transform my pain into beauty.
-I have touched the lives of many with my art (using it to give back to loved ones, various life affirming organizations, and more).
-This gives me a sense of fulfillment like no other and offers me the opportunity to transcend the limitations of being a prison inmate.
-When people view my art, they do not judge me by the worst thing that I ever did.
-Through my art, others see the real me—not the stereotypes and stigmas attached to being in prison.
-Through my art, I can inspire others, touch their hearts, raise money for organizations, and, in a small way, make the world a more beautiful place.
-I was arrested as a teenager , in 1995, and subsequently sentenced to 25-to-life.
+Art has allowed me a safe space to deal with the various traumas I have endured and allowed me to transform my pain into beauty, touch the life of others, and give me a sense of fulfillment like no other.
+When people view my art, they see the real me—and stigmas attached to being an ex-convict.
+I was arrested as a teenager, in 1995, and subsequently sentenced to 25-to-life.
 Adjusting to living out a sentence that was longer than the life I had lived was difficult.
 I struggled to find my way.
-The harm I caused others and my family left an emptiness inside of me.
-Although I knew I could not undo what was already done, I decided that I could not continue down a path of negativity, or allow prison define me.
+The harm I caused others, and my family left an emptiness inside of me.
+Although I knew I could not undo what was already done, I decided that I could not continue down a path of negativity or allow prison to define me.
+Making a choice to be a light in a dark place, my transformation began with art.
+Through creating art, I not only found a way to express myself, I discovered my calling in life--my purpose.
+I realized that, far from the thugs and gangsters I had idolized as a teen, I was an artist.
+While I have always had a natural ability in art, my art would not have the depth and meaning it has without education.
+I am eternally grateful to all the people who believed in and invested in me.
+I would not be the success I am without the help from others.
+Like them, I am doing my best to "be the change I want to see in the world."